OpenSWPC/OpenSWPC.github.io/src/2._Parameters/0209_checkpoint.en.md

 # Checkpointing and Restarting

+!!!
+Important "Removed feature"
+    This functionality has been removed from the code since version 24.09.

+    If you wish to use this feature, we recommend that you continue to use Version 5.3.1.
+There is no difference in calculation results between versions 24.09 and 5.3.1.

 Some large-scale computers limit the computational time of a single job.
 To achieve long-duration computation, `OpenSWPC` can export all memory contents to files at specific times (checkpointing), and then continue